UPHSL-CCS-J3A/j3a-aiproject-chatgpt-employees/README.md

 ## **System Architecture Flowchart**

+### User Input
 - User uploads a chicken image through the application interface.

+### Image Preprocessing
 The system prepares the image for analysis by:
 - Resizing and normalizing
 - Removing noise
 - Enhancing color and clarity

 ### Feature Extraction (CNN)
 A Convolutional Neural Network analyzes the image to detect and extract key features such as:
 - Feather patterns
 - Comb size